wechaty/docusaurus/docusaurus/docs/howto/event.md

 ### `message` Event

-The `message` event alerts when there's a new message received.
+The `message` event notifies you when a new message arrives.

 <Tabs
   groupId="programming-languages"